mossgreen/mossgreen.github.io/_posts/2020-01-02-AWS-Services-Networking.md

 It's a segment of an Amazon VPC's IP address range where you can place groups of isolated resources.
 Subnets are defined by CIDR blocks, are cotnained within an Availability zone.
 The smallest subnet that you can create is a /28 (16 IP addresses).
+All subnets are inside of AZs.
+To achive high available, you need to deploy your app into at lease 2 AZs.

 Can be public, private or VPN-only.

-1. public: the associated route table directs the subnet's traffic to the amazon VPC's IGW.
+1. public subnets: the associated route table directs the subnet's traffic to the amazon VPC's **IGW**. (goes to the public)
-2. private: the associated route table doesn't direct the subnet's traffic to the Amazon VPC's IGW
+2. private subnets: the associated route table **doesn't** direct the subnet's traffic to the Amazon VPC's IGW
 3. VPN-only: the associated route table directs the subnet's traffic to the Amazon VPC's VPG and doesn't have a route to the IGW.

 ### Rotue table